EnderPoint07/Fake-Minecraft-Client/README.md

 # Fake-Minecraft-Client

-i am not doing this anymore but if you decide to do this. be warned. also feel free to ask me questions on my discord i also found https://github.com/HyCraftHD/Minecraft-Authenticator which does the authentication
+I am gonna be using https://github.com/MCPfannkuchenYT/AccountAPI to do the auth stuff because microsoft made it wayy to complex for me and my 2 braincells

 DotM38#5497